 In 1959, the company moved its operations to our current headquarters on Bell Avenue in Des Moines, and two years later, expanded its capabilities by adding a piping division.
 Then in 1969, to honor its roots, the company changed its name to The Waldinger Corporation.

-Since then, we've added an electrical division in 2001 and expanded into markets such as Wichita in 1987, Kansas City in 1990, St. Louis in 1999, St. Joseph in 2002, Cedar Rapids in 2009, as well as both the Quad Cities and Dodge City in 2016.
+Since then, we've added an electrical division in 2001 and expanded into markets such as Wichita in 1987, Kansas City in 1990, St. Louis in 1999, St. Joseph in 2002, Cedar Rapids in 2009, the Quad Cities and Dodge City in 2016, and Madison, Wisconsin in 2018.
 We’re continuing to grow and expand into new markets throughout the Midwest.
 Our project list covers 42 states and includes six nuclear power plants, the Houston Astrodome, the Louisiana Superdome and the Vehicle Assembly Building at Cape Kennedy, to name a few.

 Today we're a premier full-service mechanical, electrical and sheet metal contractor.
 We design, fabricate, install, maintain and repair HVAC, refrigeration, electrical, plumbing, piping and kitchen equipment systems for commercial, institutional and industrial facility customers.
 Employing over 2,000 professionals (1,400 of which are trade), our annual revenues are around $400 million.